AndreSchakkal/ada-actor-website/README.md

 Here, $$Y$$ represents the total number of years considered in the analysis.
 This comprehensive approach provides a nuanced understanding of an actor's recognition, accounting for both individual movie performances and the temporal evolution of their career.

+## Analysis of Actors' Recognition
-After defining these coefficients, we can now delve into our analysis of Actors' Recognition.
-First, since we have a yearly $$RC$$ for every actor, it would be interesting to examine the mean-magnitude of recognition every year, here's a plot showing this.
+Now that we have defined the coefficients, let's dive into the analysis of Actors' Recognition.
+First, we explore the mean magnitude of recognition each year, as depicted in the following plot:

 {% include recognition_plot.html %}

-RESULTS:
-Doing a Pearson test on this aggregated data, we find a $$p-value=10^{-31} < < 0.05$$.
-This means that we have strong evidence to reject the null-Hypothesis that suggests that there is no correlation between the Year and the Average Recognition Coefficient.
-This would suggest that with time the average "Magnitude of Recognition" of actors increases, i.e. the revenue and rating of movies increases with time, suggesting that actors become more and more well-recognized and Cinema is taking a bigger part in society.
-That is indeed what we see in the plot, where we see that thr average recognition coefficient is increasing with time.
+Conducting a Pearson test on this aggregated data yields a p-value of $$10^{-31} < < 0.05$$.
+This strong evidence allows us to reject the null hypothesis, suggesting a correlation between the year and the Average Recognition Coefficient.
+Consequently, the plot supports the idea that the average "Magnitude of Recognition" of actors increases over time, indicating a rise in movie revenue and ratings.
+This suggests that actors become more widely recognized, signifying the growing impact of cinema on society.

-Looking at the graph, we suspect that there is a strong change in the way the average recognition coefficient increases post-1970.
+Examining the graph, it's apparent that there is a significant change in the way the average recognition coefficient increases post-1970.

-To be sure of that, we can perform a Chow test, which tests if the coefficients in two different regression models on different regions of the data are equal.
-Performing the test, we get a $$p-value=  < < 0.05$$.
-Since the p-value is smaller than 0.05, we can reject the null hypothesis of the test.
-This means we have sufficient evidence to say that a structural break point is present in the data.
-We can say that starting 19770, actors are getting even more recognized and the Cinema is booming, this is boom can be caused by two important historical factors:
+To validate this suspicion, a Chow test is performed, examining if the coefficients in two regression models on different data regions are equal.
+The obtained p-value is $$<0.05$$, leading us to reject the null hypothesis.
+This supports the assertion that a structural break point exists in the data, indicating a surge in actor recognition post-1970.
+Consequently, we conclude that starting from 1970, actors experience even greater recognition, signaling a booming period for cinema.

+This surge in recognition post-1970 can be attributed to two pivotal historical factors:

-- The Blockbuster Phenomenon, "Jaws" (1975): Directed by Steven Spielberg, is often considered the first blockbuster film, changing the landscape of film distribution and marketing.
-Furthermore the release of "Star Wars" in 1977 (directed by George Luca) revolutionized the science fiction genre and became a cultural phenomenon, setting new standards for the movie industry and how to merchandise it.
+- The Blockbuster Phenomenon (Jaws, 1975): Directed by Steven Spielberg, "Jaws" is often hailed as the first blockbuster film, revolutionizing film distribution and marketing.
+The subsequent release of "Star Wars" in 1977, directed by George Lucas, further transformed the science fiction genre and became a cultural phenomenon, setting new standards for the movie industry and its merchandising.
-- The second reason could be the invention of VHS (short for Video Home System) in 1976, which allowed audiences to watch films at home, transforming the industry's distribution model and making Cinema more accessible.
+- Invention of VHS (1976): The introduction of VHS (Video Home System) in 1976 allowed audiences to watch films at home, reshaping the industry's distribution model and making cinema more accessible to a wider audience.

 <p align="center">
   <img src="images/STAR_WARS.jpg" width="600" alt="Image 1">